game-ci/documentation/docs/cloud-runner/02-game-ci-vs-cloud-runner.md

 Game CI maintains a set of docker images that can be used to run workloads in many scenarios.

 Game CI also provides specific GitHub actions for running workflows on GitHub.
 And a similar workflow for running Game CI on GitLab and Circle CI.
-_All of these options use the build server resources provided by those systems, this can be a constraint or very convenient depending on the size of your project._
+_All of these options use the build server resources provided by those systems, this can be a constraint or very convenient depending on the size of your project and the workloads you need to run._

 ## Use Cases